MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 to print characters to the screen, it is possible to call write() directly.
 There will be no support for fancy formatting, though.

+I've adjusted the stack size as well, from 512 bytes til 4 Kbytes.
+This is done in line 102 of prog/ld.cfg.